 Don’t meet them on the street, bike thieves will avoid meeting at their home address simply so you can’t point the police their way.

 Ask tough questions online.
 Legitimate sellers are willing to answer detailed questions and will put time into quality responses.
 Inquire about any red flags from the ad or the seller.
 Ask them for any specific details about the bike that an owner should know – how long they’ve had it, Where they bought it, When was the last time the bike was service and what was done.
 If it still feels good, go ahead and ask for the serial number of the bike and take a full screenshot of the ad and print it out.

 Ask more questions in person.
 If all is well with your initial investigation, go ahead and schedule a meet.
 Make sure to get the seller’s phone number and setup the meeting in a well-lit public place and bring a friend along if at all possible.
 Be sure to look for any discrepancies from the online posting (you brought the printout of the ad right?) and ask about it., Make the buy and ask for a Bill of Sale from the seller.

 While this seems like overkill in today’s convenience economy, this is an appropriate level of detail to get into on a used bike.
 If you’re saving a few hundred dollars, the extra time is worth it and in nearly all cities, if you are in possession of a stolen bike, the police can seize it from you without reimbursing you for your outlay.
 For this reason, I strongly recommend you do a research and also get a dated bill of sale.

 Of course, you can always skip the general private seller and go to a bike shop that specializes in bikes.
-There are local bike shops that specializes in used bikes.
+There are local bike shops that specialize in used bikes.
 You won’t get the same selection, but Specialty shops specializing in bikes generally take extra steps to make sure that the bikes are clean and will also make sure that they are safe and in good condition!